arm/remoteproc-runtime/docs/CONTAINER_RUNTIME.md

 remoteproc-simulator --root /tmp/my-root --device-name fancy-mcu
 ```

-ℹ️ Note that we're also setting `--device-name` to match the `remoteproc.mcu` annotation from the test bundle we're going to use.
+ℹ️ Note that we're also setting `--device-name` to match the `remoteproc.name` annotation from the test bundle we're going to use.

 ### 4. Invoke the runtime